SummaryRead the full fact sheet

-means deliberately causing a miscarriage.
+Abortion means deliberately ending a pregnancy.
 In Australia, around 80,000 women have an abortion every year.
+Most of these surgical abortions are performed in the first trimester.
+Better Health Channel has more information about Abortion in Victoria.

-Abortion is a common type of surgery in Australia.
+Abortion is a common type of surgery in Australia and legal.
 It is a very safe procedure when performed by a trained medical professional.
 However, all surgery carries some risk.

-Some of the complications of surgical abortion can include infection, damage to parts of the reproductive system and excessive bleeding.
+Some of the complications of surgical abortion can include infection, injury to parts of the reproductive system and excessive bleeding.

 The female reproductive system and surgical abortion

-- vagina – a muscular canal that leads to the entrance (neck) of the uterus, known as the cervix
+- Cervix – the entrance (neck) of the uterus, where the vagina meets the uterus.

-- fallopian tubes – tubes that extend from the uterus, one on each side.
-They both open near an ovary, and carry the eggs (ova) from the ovaries to the uterus
+- Fallopian tubes – tubes that extend from the uterus, one on each side.
+They each open near an ovary, and carry the eggs (ova) from the ovaries to the uterus.

-- ovaries – two small glands that contain your eggs (ova).
+- Ovaries – 2 small glands that contain and release your eggs (ova).

-When you become pregnant, a fertilised egg lodges in the lining of the uterus (the endometrium).
+Pregnancy occurs when an egg is fertilised by a sperm and this fertilised egg then lodges (implants) in the lining of the uterus (the endometrium).

 A surgical abortion involves the removal of the pregnancy (sometimes known as the ‘contents of the uterus') via the vagina by surgical means.
 To have a surgical abortion, the cervix must be opened wide enough to allow the surgical instruments into the uterus.